JustinPatenaude/balticathletics/brands/360-athletics.md

 title: 360 Athletics
 logo: "/360-athletics-logo.jpg"
 website: https://www.360athletics.com/
+info: |-
-info: "360 is a Canadian company in business for over 40 years. \n\nA great supplier for phys-ed general equipment - balls, hoops, ropes etc\n\nCheck out the website or their catalogue to see the other thousands of products available."
+  360 is a Canadian company in business for over 40 years.

+  A great supplier for general phys-ed equipment - balls, hoops, ropes etc

+  Check out the website or their catalogue to see the other thousands of products available.
 date: '2019-03-29T22:13:46.000+00:00'
 catalogues:
 - title: 360 Athletics Catalogue